cbyoussef/cbyoussef.github.io/_teaching/2015-spring-teaching-2.md

 Instructor of record
 ======
+**LING 102**. *Programming for Linguists*.

+> Hands-on introduction to programming in Python, with emphasis on methods for retrieving, structuring, and interacting with textual data.
+Focus on developing practical programming skills and transferable methodology, such as debugging, task decomposition and abstraction, and best practices for documenting and structuring code.
+Targeted toward students with no programming background.

 **LING 110**. *Foundations of Computational Linguistics*.

 > An introduction to foundational ideas in computational linguistics, such as: n-gram language models; noisy channel models; supervised and unsupervised learning; and distributional semantics.
 Focus on developing an understanding of the intuitions behind the ideas, including relevant algorithms and math, and implementing this understanding in hands-on programming applications.

+**LING 180**. *Language, Race, and Ethnicity*.

+> Linguistic practices of major ethnoracial groups in the United States, including African Americans, Asian Americans, European Americans, Latinxs, and Native Americans; examination of the linguistic effects of immigration and colonialism; bilingualism, translanguaging, language shift, and heritage language learning; linguistic interaction and contact between ethnoracial groups; language as a resource for ethnoracial identity; linguistic racism; linguistic activism.

 **FR 4**. *Intermediate French*.